chrisschnaars/bubble-tones/readme.md

 # Bubble Tones
-Bubble Tones is a generative music tool that produces a unique musical creation with each use.
+Bubble Tones is a generative sound tool that produces a unique musical creation with each use.

 ## How To Play
 In Bubble Tones, sounds are made when a Bubble hits a wall or the larger bubbles (aka Roadblocks).
 To add a Bubble, just click or tap anywhere on the screen.
 You can add up to six Bubbles at a time.